chaseruskin/orbit/docs/src/tutorials/dependencies.md

 ## Learning about ips

 Your memory is a little foggy on what gates actually did, and what entities were available.
-Luckily, we can query for information through `orbit` about ips and their design units.
+Luckily, we can query for information through Orbit about ips and their design units.

 Let's remember what entities we have at our disposal.